 - 9.4 The remainder of the Policies have been assessed and are unlikely to result in "significant effects" due to their location and relative distance from the Natura 2000 sites.
 It is recognised that some of the policies may have an impact upon Natura 2000 sites, however it is considered that there are other policies in the Plan that afford sufficient protection so as not to result in significant effects. - 9.5 Policy SD3 states a housing requirement of 12,600 homes across the district but the majority of the proposed housing development is in the east of the Borough, away from the Natura 2000 sites, and whilst there may be potential to result in physical and non-physically disturbance as well as toxic contamination, this is uncertain until the planning application stage.
-It is also likely that air pollution levels (NOx) on roads near to the sites may increase but this also is dependent upon development taking place. - 9.6 Housing allocation, mixed use allocation and urban extensions over 2.5km of a Natura 2000 boundary have been screened in due to the uncertainty that they could increase recreational use in all the identified site and increase air pollution levels near the sites.
+It is also likely that air pollution levels (NOx) on roads near to the sites may increase but this also is dependent upon development taking place. - 9.6 Housing allocation, mixed use/employment allocations and urban extensions over 2.5km of a Natura 2000 boundary have been screened in due to the uncertainty that they could increase recreational use in all the identified site and increase air pollution levels near the sites.
 Recreational impacts however are most likely to be greatest within the South Pennines Moors (phase 2) SPA and SAC.
-Employment allocations within and over 2.5km of Natura 2000 have yet to be assessed.